BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 permalink: /lab/
 ---

-## About the Oakes Lab
 The Oakes Lab focuses on *knowledge engineering for complex cyber-physical systems*.
 This involves starting with the expert's domain knowledge, capturing it in models, and then using this knowledge to better construct, optimize, verify, and validate systems.
-We are interested in combining modelling-driven approaches and data-driven/machine learning approaches, according to the task.

 **OAKES** = **O**bjective: **A**ccelerating **K**nowledge **E**ngineering for Complex **S**ystems

 [//]: # (Please see the main page for a list of my varied research topics, which include digital twins, ontologies, workflows, and machine learning.)